BLaurenB/nightwriter/Readme.md

 # NIGHTWRITER
 ## Base Expectations

-The tool is used from the command line like so:
+The tool is used from the command line like so with a terminal message:

 `$ ruby ./lib/night_write.rb message.txt braille.txt`

-Created 'braille.txt' containing 256 characters
+`Created 'braille.txt' containing 256 characters`
 That will use the plaintext file message.txt to create a Braille simulation file braille.txt.

-Then we can convert that Braille simulation back to normal text:
+Then we can convert that Braille simulation back to normal text with a terminal message:

 `$ ruby ./lib/night_read.rb braille.txt original_message.txt`

-Created 'original_message.txt' containing 256 characters.
+`Created 'original_message.txt' containing 256 characters.`

 ## Simulating Braille